metadata101/iso19139.nl.services.2.0.0/README.md

 After building the application, it's possible to deploy the schema plugin manually in an existing GeoNetwork installation:

-- Copy the content of the folder schemas/iso19139.nl.services.2.0.0/src/main/plugin to INSTALL_DIR/geonetwork/WEB-INF/data/config/schema_plugins/iso19139.nl.services.2.0.0
+- Copy the content of the folder schemas/iso19139.nl.services.2.0.0/src/main/plugin to `$INSTALL_DIR/geonetwork/WEB-INF/data/config/schema_plugins/iso19139.nl.services.2.0.0`

-- Copy the jar file schemas/iso19139.nl.services.2.0.0/target/schema-iso19139.nl.services.2.0.0-3.12.jar to INSTALL_DIR/geonetwork/WEB-INF/lib.
+- Copy the jar file schemas/iso19139.nl.services.2.0.0/target/schema-iso19139.nl.services.2.0.0-3.12.jar to `$INSTALL_DIR/geonetwork/WEB-INF/lib`.

-If there's no changes to the profile Java code or the configuration (config-spring-geonetwork.xml), the jar file is not required to be deployed each time.
+If there's no changes to the profile Java code or the configuration (`config-spring-geonetwork.xml`), the jar file is not required to be deployed each time.